Mayor of Virginia Beach: 2018 special election

 On April 18, 2018, Will Sessoms announced he was resigning as mayor of Virginia Beach after serving less than a year and a half of his third term.
 A day later, city council member Bobby Dyer announced his intention to run for the office.
 On May 1, 2018, it was announced that the Virginia Beach City Council had decided in 9–0 decision to appoint former mayor Louis R. Jones as interim mayor until a special election could be held on November 6, 2018.
 A day later, city council member M. Ben Davenport announced his intention to run for the office.
 On November 6, 2018, Dyer defeated Davenport and became the most recent mayor of Virginia Beach.

 2020 general election

 On February 27, 2020, city council member Aaron Rouse announced his intention to seek the office.
 When reached by The Virginian-Pilot for comment on the announcement, Bobby Dyer confirmed that he would be seeking re-election.
 On May 30, 2020, Rouse announced that he was dropping out of the race citing the coronavirus pandemic as the reason for ending his campaign.
 On June 9, 2020, former Virginia Secretary of Finance Jody Wagner announced that she would challenge Dyer in the upcoming election.
 On June 12, 2020, businessman Richard W. "RK" Kowalewitch announced that he would also challenge Dyer.

+2024 general election

+Bobby Dyer won re-election by a substantial margin in the 2024 election.